Phonetics research themes

-Mining a year of speech
+- Mining a year of speech

-> Our research in these areas is largely supported by externally-funded research grants.
-Past awards are:
+Our research in these areas is largely supported by externally-funded research grants.
+Past and present awards include:

-> - Using neologisms to test theories of speech production. £356,593 from ESRC to G. Kochanski and J. Coleman.
+- Using neologisms to test theories of speech production. £356,593 from ESRC to G. Kochanski and J. Coleman.
 1/9/08-31/3/11.